zouzias/REK/README.md

 Credits and acknowledgments
 </h2>

-Credits go to Warren D. Smith and Keith Schwarz (htiek@cs.stanford.edu) for implementing the aliasing method [Vos91] in C and Java, respectively.
+Credits go to Warren D. Smith and Keith Schwarz for implementing the aliasing method [Vos91] in C and Java, respectively.
 <br><br>
 [Vos91] M. D. Vose.
 A Linear Algorithm for Generating Random Numbers with a given Distribution.
 <br>